KILTprotocol/sdk-js/docs/getting-started.md

 const claim = new Kilt.Claim(ctype, rawClaim, claimer)
 ```

-As a result we obtain the following KILT claim:
+As a result we get the following KILT claim:
 ```typescript
 Claim {
   cType: